 Scale down the size.

-Get out the unique serving dishes.
+Get out of the unique serving dishes.

 Source: Drazen Zigic/Shutterstock.com